Vig26/Foodpoint_vig/README.md

 d.
 Order History
 e.
 Frequently Asked Questions(FAQs)
 f.
 Log out
-6. The app should be able to fetch the list of all restaurant from the internet using the link provided below:
+6. The app should be able to fetch the list of all restaurant from the internet using the API given..

 7. A ‘My Profile’ page (where the user’s name, phone number, and address is displayed).
 8. A ‘Favorites’ page (where the list of all favourite restaurants is displayed).